 Improperly connected, bad, or failing system memory

-If no new memory has been added or removing it does not resolve the issue it's possible that the remaining memory in the computer is bad or failing.
+If no new memory is added or removing it does not resolve the issue, it's possible the remaining memory in the computer is bad or failing.

 Other serious file corruption

-If you've reviewed all the above-related issues to this issue yet are still unable to resolve your issue we suggest doing a full system restore, deleting all the information and reinstalling Windows.
-If during the format or the installation of Windows you encounter additional errors it's likely your hard drive is bad.
+If you've reviewed all the above-related issues and are still unable to resolve your problem, we suggest doing a full system restore and reinstalling Windows.
+If during the format or the installation of Windows, you encounter additional errors, it's likely your hard drive is bad.

-If you're unable to boot into the CD to restore the file or to run a full system restore it's likely you're encountering a hardware issue.
-If you've already tested or replaced the computer memory see the below other hardware confliction or issue section.
+If you're unable to boot into the CD to restore the file or run a full system restore, it's likely you're encountering a hardware issue.
+If you've already tested or replaced the computer memory, see the other hardware confliction or issue section below.

 Other hardware confliction or issue

-If you've tried all the above recommendations and continue to get this error it's possible that a more serious hardware issue is being encountered on your computer.
-We suggest replacing the below hardware device one at a time until the issue is resolved or have the computer repaired at a local computer repair shop.
+If you've tried all the above recommendations and continue to get this error, it's possible that a more serious hardware issue is being encountered on your computer.
+We suggest replacing the hardware devices below, one at a time, until the issue is resolved or have the computer repaired at a local computer repair shop.